Mean Field Portfolio Games with Epstein-Zin Preferences: The mean field game with Epstein-Zin utility

 \subsection{Game theoretic extensions}

 The single agent model with Epstein-Zin preferences has recently been extended to multi-player models and MFGs with relative performance concerns by \cite{Riedel-2024}.
-Following their approach we consider an $N$-player model where all players share identical Epstein-Zin preferences, and where each player $i=1,\cdots, N$ can trade a risk-free bond and a risky stock whose dynamics is given by
+Following their approach , we consider an $N$-player model where all players share identical Epstein-Zin preferences, and where each player $i=1,\cdots, N$ can trade a risky stock whose dynamics is given by